syndit/com.synditcorp.ruleengine/README.md

 ## Workflow

 Workflow is essentially doing something at the end of a series of rules and steps.
 Work flow is quite easy to implement in the Syndit Rule Engine.
 At the end of a series of rules, merely include a  _calc_  rule that references a Java class that implement the RuleClassHandler interface.
-The Java class can make a JDBC database call, call and APIs, etc.  Any transaction initiated in Java that an application needs can be integrated into the Engine.
+The Java class can make a JDBC database call, call APIs, etc.  Any transaction initiated in Java that an application needs can be integrated into the Engine.

 # Rule fields